unifly3582/download--1-/ORDER_CREATION_FIX_EXISTING_USERS.md

 ✅ **Phone Number Consistency**: All phone numbers are now normalized to `+91XXXXXXXXXX` format before any database operations

+✅ **Address Structure Normalization**: Addresses are normalized to remove optional fields like `label` that might exist in saved addresses but not in order addresses

+✅ **Selective Field Updates**: Only explicitly provided fields are updated, preventing undefined values or unwanted field overwrites

-✅ **Existing User Updates**: When existing users place orders, their customer data is updated without validation errors
+✅ **Existing User Updates**: When existing users place orders, their customer data is updated without validation errors or field conflicts

-✅ **New User Creation**: New users also get consistent phone number format from the start
+✅ **New User Creation**: New users also get consistent phone number and address format from the start

 ✅ **Timestamp Handling**: Improved filtering to prevent timestamp field conflicts during updates

+✅ **Better Logging**: Added logging to show which fields are being updated for easier debugging

 ## Testing Recommendations